handshake-labs/blockexplorer/README.md

 # Overview

 Backend for hnsnetwork.com.
-For running it should have:
+It consists of:

-- hsd node, which has additional rpc method for mempool, check https://github.com/handshake-labs/hsd/tree/hnsnetwork
+- hsd node, which has additional rpc method for full mempool, [link](https://github.com/handshake-labs/hsd/tree/hnsnetwork)
 - postgresql
 - sync process for syncing data from hsd to postgresql
 - rest process which it the backend itself

-# Details
+# Steps

-## go2ts

-Converts go types into typescript types that are used at the frontend.

-`go run -tags typescript github.com/handshake-labs/blockexplorer/cmd/rest > ../<frontend dir>/src/api.ts`

 ## docker